dansmyers/HonorsThesisGuide/README.md

 The contents of these sections depend on the details of your study, but the following guidelines will help you.

-1. **Outline**.
-Start by writing an outline of each section.
+#### Outline Your Sections

+The Methods section will typically have a subsection describing your data collection and another describing your analysis techniques.

+Structure the Results section as a series of numbered subsections, each presenting one of your main conclusions.

-    For the methods, write down what you did to collect and analyze your data as a series of numbered steps.
-Then take each step and expand it into a series of numbered substeps.
-Repeat this process until you have a complete description of your methods that anyone could follow to repeat your work.
-The methods section will typically have a subsection describing your data collection and another describing your analysis technique.
+To outline your Methods section, write down what you did to collect and analyze your data as a series of numbered steps.
+Take each step and expand it into a series of numbered substeps.
+Repeat this process until you have a complete description of your methods that anyone in the field could follow to repeat your work.

-    For the results, write down your key results, in order of best-supported to least-supported.
-For each result, write down one sentence summaries for each of its key pieces of supporting evidence.
-Some results may have several pieces of supporting evidence, some may only have one.
-For each piece of evidence, summarize the graph, table, or measurement that allows you to draw that conclusion.
+To outline Resuilts section, first write down your key conclusions, in order of best-supported to least-supported, then write down one sentence summaries of the supporting evidence for each conclusion.

+Note that some results may have several pieces of supporting evidence, some may only have one.
+The strength of a conclusion isn't determined by the *quantity* of evidence that you present.
+Trying to overwhelm a reader with low-quality data can backfire on you.
-    Each of your main results will become a subsection, with each piece of supporting evidence expanded into one or two paragraphs.

-2. **More details**.
-This is your one and only chance to tell your readers about your work.
-They want to know the details so they can appreciate what you did!
-Take pride in your work and give them what they crave!
-Describe your methodology!
-Support your results!
-Tell readers why your work matters!

-3. **Show your work**.
+Expand each of your summary sentences into a full paragraph, describing the measurement, graph, table, etc. that supports your conclusion.

+Some other things to keep in mind:

+- **Continue to tell the reader what's important**.
+Call out your main results and key pieces of evidence.
+Don't bury important information in the middle of paragraphs.

+- Present your strongest and best-supported results first, progressing to your least-supported points.
+Building trust in the early sections will carry you through the more speculative parts.

+#### Explain the Details

+Most student drafts **are light on details**.
+Readers **want to know what you did**.
+Always err on the side of describing things in thorough, even exhaustive, detail.
+Do not attempt to summarize a complex method or argument in a single sentence.

 You may need to transform data, make calculations, or derive new measurements from raw values. **Carefully explain these steps**, why they are necessary, and how you implemented them.
 Readers need to have confidence that the numbers you've calculated accurately measure what you claim they measure.
-This is particularly important if you later show calculated values in a graph or table. **Don't be afraid to illustrate your methods with small examples**.
+This is particularly important if you later show derived measurements in a graph or table. **Don't be afraid to illustrate your methods with small examples**.

+Data from humans is tricky.
+If you've worked with surveys, journals, or interviews, you should carefully document the data collection process (when, where, by whom, under what conditions).
+Include relevant excerpts from the instruments in the body of the document and the full instruments in an Appendix.

+**Do not make unsupported assertions**.
+Everything you claim as a result must be backed up by either supporting data from your study or a citation.

+***Everything***.

+Don't **tell** the reader something without **showing** the data that allowed you to draw that conclusion.

-4. **No unsupported assertions**.
-Everything you claim must be backed up by either supporting data from your study or a citation. ***Everything***. **Avoid generalizing claims** beyond the data at hand.
-Be careful of using words like *shows*, *demonstrates*, or (shudder) ***proves*** without careful qualification.
+**Avoid generalizing claims** beyond the data at hand.
+Be careful of using words like *shows*, *demonstrates*, or (shudder) *proves* without careful qualification.

+#### Graphs, Figures, and Tables

-5. **Describe figures and tables**.
+**Describe figures and tables**.
 Carefully tell the reader how to interpret data in your figures and tables.
 What are the axes and units?
 What does the shape of a line represent?
 What direction on the graph corresponds to improvement?
 Give your graphs legends.

-    For tables, make sure your columns and rows have descriptive titles and explain which values in the table illustrate the point you want to make.
+Make sure your table columns and rows have descriptive titles.
+In your text, explain which values in the table illustrate the point you want to make.

-6. **Choose appropriate graphs and tables**.
+**Choose appropriate graphs and tables**.
 Create the simplest possible graphs and tables to support your points, and avoid figures that are overly complex, filled with irrelevant data, or too small to read.

 - Use color sparingly, if at all.
 Some people are colorblind, and differences in line style are often easier to distinguish than solid lines of different colors.

 - More than two or three lines per graph is hard to interpret.

 - Huge tables full of numbers are also hard to interpret.
 Carefully evaluate any table with more than 10-15 entries.

 - Use line plots for continuous data or discrete sets with many points.
 Use bar graphs or scatter plots for discrete measurements.

 - Vertical graph axes should always start at 0. **Do not** set the axis range to the data range: this is a common trick to make minor differences appear more significant.
 Readers will be immediately skeptical of any graph that does not start at 0.

 - Include a table of notation in mathematical papers.

-7. **Acknowledge limitations**.
+#### Acknowledge Your Limitations

 All studies have imperfections.
 Don't try to hide yours, or pretend they don't exist.

-Instead, acknoweldge any issues that exist with your data or limitations with your methods, then explain why they do not undermine your overall research project.
+Acknowledge issues that exist with your data or limitations of your methods, then explain why they do not undermine your overall research project.
 Readers generally appreciate this attention to detail; they get angry if they think you're trying to hide something.

-    In the same spirit, write defensively.
-Anticipate your readers' objections and structure your argument and presentation to address them.
-For example, if you're doing a qualitative study with a small *N*, you know that's going to be an issue, so address it head on.
-You might, for example, acknowledge that you can't claim statistical significance with a small sample, but you can still collect other valuable insights into the attitudes and experiences of your participants.
+**Write defensively**.
+Anticipate your readers' objections and address them.

+For example, if you're doing a qualitative study with a small *N*, you know that generalizing your conclusions is going to be impossible.
+You could acknowledge that you can't claim statistical significance with a small sample, but you can still collect other valuable insights into the attitudes and experiences of your participants, which can inform further research.
-8. **Structure for impact**.
-Organize your sections to emphasize your key points.

-    - **Continue to tell the reader what's important**.
-Call out your main results and key pieces of evidence.
-Don't bury your most important information in the middle of paragraphs.

-    - Organize your results into numbered subsections.
-Giving something a heading automatically makes it more important.

-    - Present your strongest and best-supported results first, progressing to your least-supported points.
-The trust you build in the early sections will carry you through the more speculative parts.

 ## General Writing Tips